 The vibrant twin cities of Newcastle and Gateshead standing proudly on either side of the Tyne offer some of the liveliest nightlife outside of London and yet excellent connectivity means you can be walking beside Hadrian’s Wall in less than an hour from the city centre.
 This five-day itinerary offers the best of both worlds: explore Roman Forts and Temples by day, sample Newcastle’s unique cultural attractions by night.

 Explore the highlights of historic Hadrian’s Wall by day before returning to the city to sample Newcastle and Gateshead’s lively nightlife.
-Stay in a sophisticated city centre hotel overlooking the iconic Tyne Bridge and dive into the cultural quarter around the spectacular architecture of the Sage and the imposing edifice of the BALTIC Centre for Contemporary Arts then explore the city’s hundreds of bars and restaurants.
+Stay in a sophisticated city center hotel overlooking the iconic Tyne Bridge and dive into the cultural quarter around the spectacular architecture of the Sage and the imposing edifice of the BALTIC Center for Contemporary Arts, then explore the city’s hundreds of bars and restaurants.
 This flexible five-day itinerary takes in the highlights of both town and country, with a choice of walks direct from the heart of the city or among the breath-taking countryside of the border country alongside Hadrian’s Wall.
 Walk beside the best-preserved and most extensive sections of the wall beyond the city limits or explore the remains of Roman castles within the city walls.
-Take a fascinating walk through history along the banks of the Tyne to the huge coastal fortification of Tynemouth Priory overlooking the mouth of this mighty river then celebrate with Michelin-starred cuisine in this friendly and welcoming Capital of the Great North.
+Take a fascinating walk through history along the banks of the Tyne to the huge coastal fortification of Tynemouth Priory overlooking the mouth of this mighty river, then celebrate with Michelin-starred cuisine in this friendly and welcoming Capital of the Great North.